sayakpaul/portfolio/_pages/talksseminarsworkshops.md

 - Spoke with **Lena Voita** (University of Edinburgh and University of Amsterdam) at the [Machine Learning Street Talk](https://youtu.be/Q0kN_ZHHDQY) (with Tim Scarfe and Yannic Kilcher).
 - Spoke with **Hadi Salman** (MIT) at the [Machine Learning Street Talk](https://www.youtube.com/watch?v=_eHRICHlg1k) (with Tim Scarfe and Yannic Kilcher).
 - Spoke with **Ishan Misra** (Facebook AI Research) at the [Machine Learning Street Talk](https://www.youtube.com/watch?v=EXJmodhu4_4) (with Tim Scarfe and Yannic Kilcher).
-- Spoke on "Key Trends of Computer Vision 2021" (June 09, 2021).
+- Spoke on **Key Trends of Computer Vision 2021** (June 09, 2021).
 Deck is available [here](http://bit.ly/trends-cv).
 A session recording is available
   [here](https://www.youtube.com/watch?v=KQFJRZgNrDA).
 A blog post summary by Benedict Neo is available [here](https://medium.com/bitgrit-data-science-publication/5-computer-vision-trends-for-2021-96fd18d5596c).
+I have also presented this at [Takshak'21](https://takshak.roboism.in/robobuzz), Techfest of ISM Dhanbad.
 - **Vertex AI for Easier Model Deployments** at [Google for Startups Accelerator Class 5](https://india.googleblog.com/2021/08/introducing-class-5-of-google-for.html) (August 28, 2021).
 Deck is available [here](https://bit.ly/gfsa-vertex).
 A recording is available [here](https://youtu.be/gzM0lJWtvic).

 ### Co-organized by me: